ibm-cloud-docs/vpc/file_storage_vpc_mount_ubuntu.md

 This service is available only to accounts with a special approval to preview this beta feature.
 {:beta}

-## Before you begin - Create a VSI
+## Before you begin - Create a virtual server instance
 {: #fs-ubuntu-create-vsi}

 Before you begin to mount File Storage for VPC file shares, you must create a [virtual server instance](/docs/vpc?topic=vpc-about-advanced-virtual-servers) in the same zone as the file share.
 After creating an instance, get the mount path of the file share from the mount target created.
 You need a mount path for mounting file shares.